gov-cy/staging-govcy-design-system-docs/src/accessibility-statement.md

 title: "Accessibility statement"
 ---

-This is an accessibility statement for the Digital Services Factory's ‘Design System’ website.
+This is an accessibility statement for the gov.cy Unified Design System website.

 ## Conformance status

-The [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21/){rel="noreferrer noopener" target="_blank"} (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
+The [Web Content Accessibility Guidelines from W3C](https://www.w3.org/TR/WCAG21/){rel="noreferrer noopener" target="_blank"} (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
 The service is fully conformant with WCAG 2.1 level AA.

 ## Compatibility with browsers and assistive technology
 The service is not compatible with: